Skip to main content

 Practices, not posture.

-What follows is the practice today — and each item maps to code shipped in this repository, not a promise.
+What follows is the practice today — each item maps to controls running in production, not a promise.

 Practices